adamrb/p3-benchmarking/README.md

 We're looking for the throughput number in order to measure performance.
 You should see a number around 400 samples/second.

+If you'd like to view the CPU usage while this is running, you can run "nvidia-smi" from another terminal while it's running.

 6. Run the 16-bit (mixed precision) benchmark

 Now let's see what happens when we change the precision from the default 32-bit, to the 16-bit supported on the V100 GPU.
 Note that we can increase the batch size because FP16 requires less memory.